bubl-ai/bubl-ai.github.io/_posts/2024-03-23-RAG-Design-Tradeoffs.md

 ### 1.1.
 Loading

-Defining the data ingestion process is critical, considering the specific requirements of each use case.
+Defining the data ingestion process is critical and must consider the specific requirements of each use case.
 LlamaIndex offers a [wide set of utilities through LlamaHub](https://llamahub.ai/?tab=readers), facilitating the easy ingestion of data for search and retrieval by a LLM.

-However, it's essential to balance the trade-offs between performance and compatibility among these utilities.
+However, it's essential to balance the trade-offs between performance and compatibility among all utilities.
 For example, utilizing [LLamaParse](https://docs.llamaindex.ai/en/stable/module_guides/loading/connector/llama_parse/) for efficient parsing and representation of files can notably improve retrieval speed and context augmentation.
 Nevertheless, LLamaParse currently supports only PDF files, underscoring the importance of considering the data format right from the beginning of the design process.

 ### 1.2.
 Processing
 Indexing new data can occur in either batch mode or streaming mode.
 The choice between these modes significantly impacts how quickly new data becomes available to the RAG system.